lets-fiware/node-red-contrib-letsfiware-NGSI/docs/en/custom_nodes/fiware_version.md

 ### Payload *JSON Array*

-A `msg.payload` contains the version information of FIWARE Orion.
+A `msg.payload` contains the version information of FIWARE GE.

 ## Examples